 The charity was originally incorporated in 1957 but started operating on 24th August 1965.
-The main activities of the charity are to give grants to individuals or organisations that benefit the ancient Parish of Penistone.
+The main objective of the charity is to give grants to individuals or organisations for the further education of the pupils at Penistone Grammar School.
 The Council is the only trustee of the charity with 7 volunteers making up the rest of the board.